Best Apple Watch Strength Training App: Accurate Reps, Rest, Sync

 Push/Pull is a strength training tracker for lifters who want structured templates, fast logging, and clear progression visibility across iPhone and Apple Watch.

-Yes, but the real test is not whether the watch can log one set.
+The fastest setup is usually to start the workout on your phone, use the watch for each work set, let the rest timer run on your wrist, and review the workout on iPhone afterward.
+The real test is not whether the watch can log one set.
 The real test is whether it stays fast when you need to change weight, start rest, and move to the next exercise while you are still recovering.

 |---|---|---|

-That division of labor is why the best Apple Watch gym log app is usually a strong iPhone tracker first and a great watch companion second.
+That division of labor is why the best strength training app for Apple Watch is usually a strong iPhone tracker first and a great watch companion second.
 If the phone-side review still feels weak, compare Workout Logging with the Strength Training Tracker workflow before you switch.

 The 2-workout Apple Watch test (10 minutes to evaluate)